MercuryPay/dsiPDCXListener.CSharp/README.md

 ##Step 3: Parse Response

 The parsing mechanism changes depending on which dsiPDCXListener&trade; method you use.
-There are four methods creatively named ('method1', 'method2', 'method3', 'method4').
+There are four methods creatively named:  'method1', 'method2', 'method3', 'method4'.
 Details on the different methods are outlined in the integration guide.
 For example using method1 means you are sending/receiving XML and therefore you need to send and parse XML.
 Here is a JavaScript sample that shows parsing the response returned by the dsiPDCXListener&trade; into the context JavaScript object.

 ```
     function parseXmlFromDataCapXML(context) {